oils-for-unix/oils/README.md

 Oil is naturally structured as a set of mutually recursive parsers and evaluators.
-These interpreters are specified at a high-level: with regular languages, Zephyr ASDL, and aa statically-typed subset of Python.
+These interpreters are specified at a high-level: with regular languages, Zephyr ASDL, and a statically-typed subset of Python.

     bin/              # Main entry points like bin/osh (source in bin/oil.py) frontend/         # Lexing/Parsing code common to Oil and OSH